tarfin-labs/laravel-spatial/README.md

 ### 3- Spatial Data Types:
 #### ***Point:***
-`Point` represents the coordinates of a location and contains `latitude`, `longitude` and `srid` properties.
+`Point` represents the coordinates of a location and contains `latitude`, `longitude`, and `srid` properties.

-At this point, it is important to understand what SRID is.
+At this point, it is crucial to understand what SRID is.
 Each spatial instance has a spatial reference identifier (SRID).
 The SRID corresponds to a spatial reference system based on the specific ellipsoid used for either flat-earth mapping or round-earth mapping.
 A spatial column can contain objects with different SRIDs.

 >For details about SRID you can follow the link: https://en.wikipedia.org/wiki/Spatial_reference_system